 That renegade group of about 50 people left a trail of destruction down Queen Street West in the heart of the city as they targeted symbols of power, authority and capitalism.

-Bank windows were smashed with hammers.
-Rocks were thrown through several Starbucks coffee houses.
+coffee houses.
 TV vans were smashed.
 Mailboxes were flipped and chucked at windows.

 One protester threw a pickaxe through the window of a bank tower like a tomahawk as his posse roared its approval.